ricalo/blog/_posts/2019-09-13-aide-freenas-jail.md

 should validate that your configuration is adequate for your purposes.
 {: .notice--warning }

-To start, install and configure AIDE.
+To start, install and configure Advanced Intrusion Detection Environment (AIDE).
 For more information, check the [project website][0].
 Then, configure the following entries in the `/usr/local/etc/aide.conf` configuration file:

 ```
 /dev                L-n